 To enhance urban mobility, GIM has developed various agreements with several entities, such as the LTRC, CVDB, private and external donors.
-Currently, there is a Local Bus Reform Project in Irbid City, which is in the final stages of studying and is funded by EBRD.
+Currently, there is a proposed Local Bus Reform Project in Irbid City, which is in the final stage of study development and is funded by EBRD.
 The project proposes seven new routes to access unserved areas with 39 new buses, that will be operated by the private sector.
-The project aims at enabling the GIM to offer reliable and modern bus services to the community and to improve the connectivity between terminals and public facilities within the city.
-The GIM will be establishing a Bus Operating Company and providing infrastructure, while LTRC's role is to regulate bus services and licensingThe project is currently seeking donors to finance the construction phase 375
+The project aims at enabling GIM to offer reliable and modern bus services to the community and to improve the connectivity between terminals and public facilities within the city.
+GIM will be establishing a Bus Operating Company and providing infrastructure, while LTRC's role is to regulate bus services and licensing.
+The project is currently seeking donors to finance the construction phase.

-The Ring Road Completion Project, completing the 1978 JICA project by finishing the 2,600-meter length located west of Irbid City, is under construction and aims to improve traffic, reduce congestion, and connect the north and south of the city.376 Furthermore, the renovation of bus stations, financed by LTRC, consists of the operational Irbid Main Bus Station and the planned New North Complex,377 which has been allocated land by GIM but is awaiting finance and design completion.
-There is a prospective unfunded project focusing on paid parking management and multi-level vertical parking locations in GIM, aiming to provide safe and orderly parking in commercial areas while reducing traffic jams and road accidents.
-378 Additionally, another unfunded planned project concerns building bridges and tunnels to serve the traffic axis extending along Prince Al-Hassan Street, from the intersection of Al-Hassan Sports City to its intersection with King Hussein Street.
-379 installation project will be collaboratively implemented by Egis and Vinci.380 The improvement of water and sanitation networks in GIM and Ramtha project will be a collaboration between AFD, KfW, MADAD, and NIF.381 Furthermore, financed by the AFD, the European Bank of Investment, and NIF, and supervised by a consortium led by Egis, the Wadi Al Arab Water System II project aims to abstract and treat water from the King Abdullah canal.382
+The Ring Road Completion project aims to build on the 1978 JICA project by completing the 2,600m road to the west of Irbid City, which is now under construction and aims to improve traffic, reduce congestion, and connect the north and south of the city.376 Furthermore, the renovation of bus stations, financed by LTRC, consists of the operational Irbid Main Bus Station and the planned New North Complex,377 which has been allocated land by GIM but is awaiting finance and design completion.
+There is a prospective unfunded project focusing on paid parking management and multi-level vertical parking locations in GIM, aiming to provide safe and orderly parking in commercial areas while reducing traffic jams and road accidents.378 Additionally, another unfunded planned project concerns building bridges and tunnels to serve the traffic axis extending along Prince Al-Hassan Street, from the intersection of Al-Hassan Sports City to its intersection with King Hussein Street.
+379 networks and the improvement of energy efficiency of pump installation project will be collaboratively implemented by Egis and Vinci.
+380 The improvement of water and sanitation networks in GIM and Ramtha project will be a collaboration between AFD, KfW, MADAD, and NIF.
+381 Furthermore, financed by the AFD, the European Bank of Investment, and NIF, and supervised by a consortium led by Egis, the Wadi Al Arab Water System II project aims to abstract and treat water from the King Abdullah canal.
+382